 - 1. Select Users | Users/User Groups. - 2.
-In the tree, do either of the following: - To create a user group, right-click on the User Groups main node and select Add Group.
+In the tree, do either of the following: - To create a user group, right-click the User Groups main node and select Add Group.
 The User Group Details screen is displayed in the main window. - To edit an existing user-created user group, select the group.
-Then, in the User Group Details screen that is displayed in the main window, click Edit. - 3.
-Specify or edit a name for the group. - 4.
-To assign the group different Security, Logging, and/or HTTPS policies, select the desired policies in the drop down lists. - 5.
-If in Internal mode, enable certification of new users in the group, and prevent disabling Mobile Security Client, see To enable automatic certification of all new users in a group, and to prevent disabling of the Mobile Security Client:. - 6.
-In the IP Ranges section displayed for all groups except the Unknown Users group, specify the IP address ranges, from/to values, for the group.
+Then, in the User Group Details screen that is displayed in the main pane, click Edit. - 3.
+Specify or edit a name for the group.

+- 4. To assign the group different Security, Logging, and HTTPS policies, select the required policies in the drop down lists. - 5.
+If in Internal mode, follow the procedure To enable automatic certification of all new users in a group, and to prevent disabling of the Mobile Security Client:. - 6.
+In the IP Ranges section, displayed for all groups except the Unknown Users group, specify the From IP/To IP address ranges for the group.
 Click 4 to add a row. - 7.
 Click Save. - 8.
-If you are ready to distribute and implement the changes in your system devices, click 🔀
+If you are ready to distribute and implement the changes in your system devices, click 🍑